Read our quarterly eNewsletter

 Offices in the Legislative Branch must make their public services, programs, activities, and places of public accommodation accessible to members of the public who have a disability.

-Prohibits employing offices from intimidating, retaliating against, or discriminating against employees who exercise their rights under the CAA.
+An employer may not intimidate, retaliate, or discriminate against employees who exercise their rights applied by the CAA.

 Employees cannot be discriminated against for past or present duty in the “uniformed services,” and those who leave work to perform unformed service are entitled to be reemployed after a service obligation ends.